Asphalt Calculator

 What is an Asphalt Calculator?

 An asphalt calculator (also called an asphalt tonnage calculator or paving calculator) estimates how much asphalt you need for driveways, roads, parking lots, and other paving projects.
-It converts your area dimensions and thickness into volume, then uses asphalt density to calculate weight in tons or tonnes.
+Enter your area dimensions, choose your thickness and mix type, and the calculator instantly computes tonnage, volume, truck loads, and optional material cost — all in one place.

 Asphalt Calculation Formulas

-Core formulas used for asphalt tonnage and volume.
+The formulas used for asphalt volume, weight, and tonnage

 Volume (ft³) = Length (ft) × Width (ft) × Thickness (ft)